awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 ### To Connect from SQL Workbench/J to Your Cluster<a name="rs-gsg-how-to-connect-from-workbench"></a>

-This step assumes you installed SQL Workbench/J in [Step 1: Set Up Prerequisites](rs-gsg-prereq.md)\.
+This step assumes you installed SQL Workbench/J\.

 1. Open SQL Workbench/J\.